What These Houses Taught Me About Decorating

 “It’s not the houses you have lived in, but the life you lived in them that matters.”

 - Life is all about the view.
-I set up every room to take the maximum advantage of the view out the sliding doors.
+I set up every room to take the maximum advantage of the view out the sliding doors that are in every room.

 - Go for comfort over trends or style – Some may feel differently, but all that matters is what is right for you.
 Comfort and function before style.

 - Chalkboard walls make a great, fun statement in a home.
-You can draw on them, do fancy lettering, use to make lists or write notes.
+You can draw on chalkboard walls, do fancy lettering, use to make lists or write notes.
 When company comes, let them draw and doodle on it, too.

 - Make maximum use out of every space – We needed a place to put the vacuum and odds and ends that we use frequently, but wanted behind closed doors.
 Creating an under staircase closet created the space needed and made the staircase look better.